arabcoders/watchstate/FAQ.md

 ---

-### Q: I get tired of writing the whole command everytime is there an easy way to do the commands?
+### Q: I get tired of writing the whole command everytime is there an easy way run the commands?

 Since there is no way to access the command interface outside docker, you can create small shell script to at least omit part of command that you have to write for example create new file named